abzdel/Hugging_Face_AWS_Tutorial/README.md

 ![Alt text](images/image-17.png)

 Fortunately, the python files in this project lead to high reproducibility, and this solution can be spun-up again in minutes.

+This tutorial goes more in depth in the associated GitHub repo.
+Here, you can also find the accompanying files if you'd like to reproduce the project yourself.